 The idea behind the ACT essay is that it's a fair test of everyone's writing ability because nobody knows the topic or question before the test.
 In order for this to be true, the ACT actually has to choose from a pretty small sliver of questions (since the topics must be broad enough that all test takers can write about them).

-See for yourself: here are the two free and publicly available official ACT Writing prompts.
+See for yourself: here are the three free and publicly available official ACT Writing prompts.
 Do you notice any common threads?

 1. Intelligent Machines (source: ACT.org )